 Once the capital of the historic Chianti League, founded to defend Florentine territories against Siena, Radda is today the capital of wine making.
 It’s amongst the most scenic towns in the Chianti area, filled with lovely shops and enoteche for wine tasting.
 Driving around this area in autumn is a delight.

 Highlights: Main square Piazza Ferrucci with Palazzo del Podestà, Wine tasting in one of the local wineries, Driving along the Chiantigiana road.

 Anghiari, autumn delicacies and a Medieval feel

 The scenic hilltop town of Anghiari is in the Valtiberina, north-east of Arezzo in eastern Tuscany.
 During the months of autumn it celebrates local food.
-And every year it hosts the Festival ‘Cento Gusti dell Appennino’ (28th October -1st November 2017) and the Festival of San Martino and Bringoli (11th-12th November 2017), during which you can try, among other things, the thick hand made spaghetti or ‘bringoli‘ with mushroom and meat sauce.
+And every year it hosts the Festival ‘Cento Gusti dell Appennino’ (usually at the beginning of November) and the Festival of San Martino and Bringoli (usually on the second weekend in November), during which you can try, among other things, the thick hand made spaghetti or ‘bringoli‘ with mushroom and meat sauce.